t-veera/mini-plm/README.md

 ### Creating Your First Product
 1. Click "New Product" to create a product
-2. Add stages (🟢) for major milestones (concept, prototype, testing, production)
+2. Add stages (⛩️ FaToriiGate) for major milestones (concept, prototype, testing, production)
-3. Add iterations (🔵) for development cycles within each stage
+3. Add iterations (🥁 FaDrumSteelpan) for development cycles within each stage
 4. Click on any stage/iteration to upload relevant files

 ### File Management